-Opinion: HMS Endurance’s backstory is more gripping than a Hollywood film
+Opinion: Endurance’s backstory is more gripping than a Hollywood film

 Wheels, dead-eyes, the port-hole to Shackleton’s cabin, all just as we know them from Hurley’s photographs, the ship’s name still perfectly stamped above the Polaris star.
 Far from dulling a near-perfect survival story, the discovery has breathed new life into Hurley’s images and, for me at least, reignited a passion for the heroics of this extraordinary age.

 And so for now, I’ll build my own tiny version of Endurance with gusto, helped in the detail by these new images from a far-away watery resting place.
-It will be followed by my first real boat-build, a 10 foot sailing dinghy I’ll be constructing by hand in my garage and which I hope to launch on our local reservoir in the Autumn in more temperate conditions than the likes of Shackleton encountered.
-When I set sail, I’ll be channelling the spirit of Endurance, but mainly hoping my dinghy will afloat.
+It will be followed by my first real boat-build, a 10-foot sailing dinghy I’ll be constructing by hand in my garage and which I hope to launch on our local reservoir in the autumn in more temperate conditions than the likes of Shackleton encountered.

+When I set sail, I’ll be channelling the spirit of Endurance, but mainly hoping my dinghy will stay afloat.

 Register for free to continue reading